dmbarbour/wikilon/docs/AwelonLang.md

             == [polynomial behavior](dyn) i
             == [polynomial behavior] i

 The presence of `(dyn)` then informs a static analysis that some code might be difficult to validate.
 It also introduces a mode for partial evaluations: we could easily target elimination of `(dyn)` annotations.

-informs a static type analysis some a volume of code might be difficult to statically validate, to try partial evaluation if possible, and perhaps to suppress warnings when no safety judgement can be made.
-Obvious type errors can still be raised.
+In presence of `(dyn)` we might suppress warnings when no static safety judgement can be made, but still raise obvious type errors.

 Dynamic evaluation is considered *complete* when a value is produced, that is `[A](dyn) == [A]`.
 However, many functions will remain dynamic even after evaluation.
 Careful use of `(dyn)` provides a simple basis for gradual typing in a system that defaults to static types.

+*Note:* While `(dyn)` can be useful for otherwise problematic DSLs

 ## Labeled Data - Records and Variants